3 Easy Ways for Google Sheets to Count Cells with Text

 3. Select the range you want to count.

-Below is the formula that will give you the count of all the cells that have the word ‘Mark’ in it.
+Below is the formula that will give you the count of all the cells with the word ‘mark’.

 =COUNTIF(A2:A13,"*mark*")